Sgeulachd

 The legend of The Death of Cú chulainn

-This myth also conveys the Celtic value of honor and how an individual’s actions would cast honor or dishonor upon his family, clan, and race.
 Of course every Celtic youth pictured himself a champion.
 These legends show us the ancient Celtic ideal or the standard set for which the youth would aspire.
 This legend also demonstrates the significance of the raven or battle crow in Celtic culture.
 This is especially significant to Glengarry MacDonells.

-The legend of Deirdre
+The tragic legend of Deirdre

 This myth takes place in Glen Etive near Glencoe and is the classic tragic tale of Celtic mythology included in the Black & Red Books of Clanranald.
 It is eerie that a millennia before the Glencoe Massacre these glens of ancient Dalriada were already associated with tragedy.